Discovery Centre

 Jim Kuemper, Vice Chair

-I was born in the small farming community of Humbolt Sask. and a the age of 5, our family moved to Calgary.
-I remained in Calgary, married my wife Michele, we raised 3 children and currently have 6 grandchildren.
-I retired in January 2020, after working primarily in the electronics industry and most recently as Manager, Engineering (Western Canada) for a worldwide audiovisual firm.
-We moved to Creston in 2014, where we enjoyed a wonderful work / life balance with many new friends and experiences.
+Jim was born in the small farming community of Humbolt Sask. and at the age of 5, his family moved to Calgary.
+He remained in Calgary, married his wife Michele, and raised 3 children and currently have 6 grandchildren.
+H retired in January 2020, after working primarily in the electronics industry and most recently as Manager, Engineering (Western Canada) for a worldwide audiovisual firm.
+They moved to Creston in 2014, where they enjoy a wonderful work / life balance with many new friends and experiences.

 Interested in becoming a Board Member?
 Please check out our Volunteer Page for more information.